 * SPDR Gold holdings rise by about 6 tonnes this week

-hitting a five-month peak as political tensions simmered,
+Wednesday after hitting a five-month peak as the dollar

-leaving investor interest in safe havens like the precious metal
+investor interest in safe havens like the precious metal largely

 Tarnishing an otherwise brightening outlook for global